cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 ---

-## 7. I never ship prompts without an evaluation plan
+## 7. Never ship prompts without an evaluation plan

 A prompt without evaluation is a guess.

-Before shipping, I define:
+Before shipping, define:

-* what “good” looks like
+* what "good" looks like
 * what regression looks like
-* which metrics I’ll track weekly
+* which metrics to track weekly

 Common ones: